turingschool/curriculum/source/topics/fundamental_security.markdown

 ### Things to Remember

 * Be vary suspicious of any class method in a controller.
-* Nefarious users can access any public action and pass in any combiation of parameters they want.
+* Nefarious users can access any public action and pass in any combination of parameters they want.
 Just because there's no link or form doesn't mean an action can't be exploited.
 * Scope all queries off of a domain object, like the current user.
 * Be careful with your order of operations -- don't change any data until you've successfully found the specified record.